Samsung Galaxy A15 5G vs Apple iPhone 13

 Which one is better?

-Grab the Apple iPhone 13 if you need a more durable phone with IP68 water resistance - it's lighter at 6.14oz.
+Grab the iPhone 13 if you need a more durable design with an IP68 rating - it's lighter at 6.14oz.

 Who should buy each?

-Choose the Apple iPhone 13 if: you prioritize premium build quality with water resistance, require top-notch video recording capabilities, or prefer iOS for its ecosystem.
+Choose the Apple iPhone 13 if: you prefer a premium build with water resistance, need a reliable camera for quick shots, or want a lightweight phone that fits easily in your pocket.
 (6.1" display, 60 Hz refresh)

 Conclusion